pjeby/mockdown/README.md

 # mocha + markdown = mockdown

-> Note: as of the 0.0.x releases, this package doesn't actually *parse* markdown or handle directives yet.
-You can use the `Example`, `Section`, and `Document` classes, but the parser and the mocha interface aren't quite done yet.
-See the [BDD specs](https://github.com/pjeby/mockdown/tree/master/spec.coffee) for how to use the stuff that's implemented so far.
+> Note: as of the 0.0.x releases, mockdown only supports exact output matching, and examples written in plain Javascript.
+Other-language handling, ellipsis matching, and more docs are coming soon!

 What better place to specify your code's behavior than in its API documentation?
 And how better to document your API than with examples?
 But if they're not tested, examples tend to get stale and out-of-date.
 And testing them by hand is a pain.